Shin Hyun-joon (general): Diplomatic career (1963–1980)

-President Park Chung-hee appointed Shin to a series of ambassadorship posts.
-He served as South Korea's first ambassador to the Kingdom of Morocco, with additional accreditation to Liberia.
-He subsequently served as delegate to the World Anti-Communist League.
-Ambassador Shin served as the first South Korean ambassador to the Holy See, serving during the reigns of Pope Paul VI, Pope John Paul I, and Pope John Paul II.
+President Park Chung-hee appointed Shin as South Korea's first Ambassador to the Kingdom of Morocco, with additional accreditation to Liberia.
+He subsequently served as Secretary General of the World Anti-Communist League.

+A landmark in Ambassador Shin's diplomatic career was his appointment as the first resident Ambassador to the Holy See.
+He was notably accredited during the pontificates of three popes: Pope Paul VI, Pope John Paul I, and Pope John Paul II.